leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/iocp-the-express-version.md

     // The size argument is ignored but needs to be larger than 0 let queue =
         unsafe { ffi::CreateIoCompletionPort(ffi::INVALID_HANDLE_VALUE, 0, ptr::null_mut(), 0) };
-    // We handle any error here panicing. if (queue as *mut usize).is_null() {
+    // We handle any error here panicking. if (queue as *mut usize).is_null() {
         panic!(std::io::Error::last_os_error());
     }